Digital-Grinnell/dlad-blog/content/posts/034-Building-ISLE-1.2.0-ld.md

 origin	https://github.com/DigitalGrinnell/ISLE.git (push)
 ```

-## Step 3: Edit the `.env` File to change to the Local Environment
+## Step 3: Edit the `.env` File to Change to the Local Environment
 Followed to the letter.

-## Step 4: Create new users and passwords by editing `local.env`
+## Step 4: Create New Users and Passwords by Editing `local.env`
 Followed to the letter.

-## Step 5: Create new self-signed certs for your project
+## Step 5: Create New Self-signed Certs for Your Project
 Followed to the letter.  **Suggestion - It's not clear here that the certs are generated into `./config/proxy/ssl-certs` since the `./config/` prefix is NOT documented.
 This is especially misleading since we are working in `./scripts/proxy/ssl-certs` at the time!**

-## Step 6: Download the ISLE images
+## Step 6: Download the ISLE Images
 Followed to the letter.

 ## Step 7.
 Launch Process